 Chill at Camilo Beach

-One of the most beautiful beaches in Lagos is without a doubt Camilo Beach!
+The incredible beaches is easily among the main reasons to visit Lagos.
+One of the most beautiful beaches in Lagos is, without a doubt, Camilo Beach!
 With 200 steps to get down, the views of this gem follow you all the way down.

-The beach is closed up by limestone cliffs on both sides and the golden sand meets clear turquoise water.
+The beach is surrounded by limestone cliffs, and the golden sand meets clear turquoise water.

 To the left of the beach, you find a tunnel in the cliff leading to another secluded beach.
 Make sure you bring your snorkeling gear to get the most out of your day out!